JarnoRalli/gstreamer-examples/deepstream-examples/README.md

 python3 gst-tracking.py -i /opt/nvidia/deepstream/deepstream-6.1/samples/streams/sample_1080p_h264.mp4
 ```

+When starting the Docker container with the above command, the switch `-v $(pwd):/home/gstreamer-examples` maps the local directory `$(pwd)`
+to a directory `/home/gstreamer-examples` inside the container.

 ---

-# 4 Running the Examples Without Docker
+# 5 Running the Examples Without Docker

 If you're not using Docker to run the examples, you need to install DeepStream, and Triton Inference Server if you are planning on
 executing Triton related examples as well, in the host system.
 Due to the complexity of Nvidia's libraries, depending on the system your're using,